-In the ESC "Full Off" mode, the engine torque reduction and stability features are cancelled.
+In the ESC "Full Off" mode, the engine torque reduction and stability features are disabled.
 Therefore, the enhanced vehicle stability offered by ESC is unavailable.
+In an emergency evasive maneuver, the ESC system will not engage to assist in maintaining stability.
+"ESC Off" mode is intended for off-highway or off-road use only.

 NOTE: When the ESC is switched OFF, a feature of the system remains active.
 This feature controls wheel spin across an axle quite similarly to a limited slip differential.
 If one wheel on an axle is spinning faster than the other, the system will apply the brake of the spinning wheel and allow more engine torque to be applied to the wheel that is not spinning.
-To improve the vehicle's traction when driving with tire chains, or when starting off in deep snow, sand, or gravel, it may be desirable to switch to the "Partial Off" mode by momentarily pressing the "ESC Off" switch.
+To improve the vehicle's traction when driving with tire chains, or when starting off in deep snow, sand, or gravel, it may be desirable to switch to the "Partial Off" mode by momentarily pressing the

+"ESC Off" switch.